 We have a highly competitive preliminary program and our interns have matched into a variety of specialties across the country.
-Preliminary interns are fully integrated into the program and, if desired, may choose a longitudinal ambulatory clinic experience.
+Preliminary interns are fully integrated into the program.

-Of our 12 Preliminary positions, two slots are linked to Stanford Neurology as a Joint Advanced/Preliminary Program (NRMP Program Code 1063140P1).
-The other ten slots are open to applicants from all advanced specialties (NRMP Program Code 1063140P0).
-Applicants applying in Neurology can apply to both program codes (but will only have to interview once if selected to interview).
+Of our 8 Preliminary positions, 4 slots are linked to Stanford Neurology as a Joint Advanced/Preliminary Program (NRMP Program Code 1063140P1).
+The other 4 slots are open to applicants from all advanced specialties (NRMP Program Code 1063140P0).
+Applicants applying in Neurology can apply to both program codes.

 - Albert Einstein: Dermatology